 Solution:

-According to questions at present father’s age is six times than son’s age.
+According to the questions, at present father’s age is six times than son’s age.

 Father age = y